Gluten-Free Plantain Bread

 There are a few grocers around us in London which stocks plantains but I don’t frequent them regularly so I usually buy a lot of plantains at once.
 This recipe is invaluable for using up the extra plantains I’ve bought which have ripened up too much in the fruit bowl.

-- Cassava flour.
+Cassava flour.
 A lovely easy to use gluten-free flour.
-You can substitute with plain gluten-free flour or regular all-purpose flour (if gluten-free is not a requirement).
+You can substitute with a regular gluten-free flour.

 For full recipe instructions go to the recipe card at the end of this post.